fwmazhar/US-Youtube-Trending-Videos-Analysis/README.md

 - Average Trending Duration: On average, a trending video stayed on the list for approximately 5 days, showing strong video longevity.

 - Day-of-Week Analysis: Insights into which days trending activity was highest, revealing potential scheduling strategies.

+## Tools Used:
+Tableau: For interactive dashboards and data visualization

+Microsoft Excel: For data cleaning and preprocessing